gmmybu/cpp_code_fragment/README.md

 lru_cache.h

+the algorithm is traditional, it uses a double_linked_list to record using order and a map to fast locate double_linked_list node.

-when used with pointer type, later call to 'query' may cause previous returned values by 'query' invalid, use it carefully.
+when used with pointer type, later call to 'query' may cause previous returned pointer by 'query' invalid, use it carefully.

 but you can add life-cycle management whith an extra 'release' semantics to get more detailed control.